josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🛟_Borders_Boats_Walls/🏛️_our_island_our_realm_our_rules.md

 ---

 ## 🏮 Footer
-*Our Island, Our Realm, Our Rules* is a living node of the Polaris Protocol.
+*🏛️ Our Island, Our Realm, Our Rules* is a living node of the Polaris Protocol.
 It exists to dismantle the false choice between borders and decency.

 *Survivor authorship is sovereign.
 Containment is never neutral.*